An Observer-Based View of Euclidean Geometry: Acknowledgements

 \section{Acknowledgements}

 N.B. thanks W. Ballard, D. McCuskey, C. Zhang and I. Ashley for helpful discussions on deriving some of aspects in Euclidean geometry including the dot product, the Parallel postulate and the outer (wedge) product.
+The authors thank the anonymous referees for useful comments leading to an improved version of the manuscript.